yakimka/picodi/README.md

 ### `inject(fn)`

 Decorator to automatically inject dependencies declared by `Provide` into a function.
+It manages the lifecycle of the dependency, including initialization and teardown if the dependency is a generator.

 Should be placed first in the decorator chain (on bottom).